 A powerful, rapid winger, Jairzinho is best remembered for his remarkable feat during the 1970 World Cup; scoring in all six games.

-He was a player who could score any type of goal, from sublime solo efforts to thunderous shots, he had every type of finish in his arsenal.
-Indeed, it was Jairzinho’s unerring precision in front of goal that lifted his country to their greatest-ever triumph.
+He was a player who could score any type of goal, from sublime solo efforts to thunderous shots.
+He had every type of finish in his arsenal.
+Indeed, it was Jairzinho’s unerring precision in front of goal which lifted his country to their greatest-ever triumph.